Obscuretone/obscuretone.github.io/public/posts/en/one_last_breath.md

 If the human has real authority, then AI remains a tool and the human can reject it.
 That is expensive.
 It requires time, expertise, confidence, and organizational permission to slow down.

 If the human has no real authority, then "human oversight" becomes decorative.
 The person is responsible for outputs they cannot meaningfully inspect, produced by systems they cannot meaningfully control, under incentives they cannot meaningfully resist.
-The EU AI Act's high-risk-system rules make the same distinction in legal language by requiring systems to be designed so natural persons can [effectively oversee them while in use](https://artificialintelligenceact.eu/section/3-2/).
+The [EU AI Act](https://eur-lex.europa.eu/eli/reg/2024/1689/oj?locale=en) makes the distinction concrete for high-risk systems: Article 14 requires effective human oversight, while Articles 16 and 26 separately impose obligations on providers and deployers.
+It does not treat a person in the workflow as a universal solvent for responsibility.

 Oversight needs more than placement in a workflow.